Why Do We Sleep? For More Reasons Than You May Think

-While the exact mechanisms of sleep are still being studied, neuroscientists like Matthew Walker, have discovered some interesting learnings about our bodies’ ability to function; what happens when we deprive ourselves of sleep; and the impacts sleep can have on society as a whole.
+While the exact mechanisms of sleep are still being studied, neuroscientists including Matthew Walker have made interesting learnings about what happens when we deprive ourselves of sleep and the impacts sleep (or lack thereof) has on society as a whole.

 When we’re awake, Walker says that essentially, we’re causing low-level brain damage.
-By this he is referring to the build-up of the sticky, toxic junk in our brain, known as beta-amyloid.
-This accumulation of beta amyloid has been found to correspond with the onset of Alzheimer’s, among many other negative health effects correlated with a lack of sleep.
+By this, he is referring to the build-up of the sticky, toxic junk in our brain known as beta-amyloid.
+This accumulation of beta-amyloid has been found to correspond with the onset of Alzheimer’s, among many other adverse health effects correlated with a lack of sleep.

-The two hormones that dictate whether we are hungry or full, leptin and ghrelin, have been observed to flare in the opposite direction when we are deprived of sleep.
-This inevitably leads to an increase in hunger, but even worse, it leads our bodies to crave unhealthy and fattening foods; those with heavy carbs, and less greens.
-In fact, people who run on four to five hours of sleep per night, tend to eat 200 to 300 more calories per day.
+Sleep is beneficial as more than just a healing function; it also replenishes spent resources and regulates hormone levels that dictate our appetite, cognitive function, and motor skills.
+The two hormones that dictate whether we are hungry or full, ghrelin and leptin, have been observed to flare up and down, respectively, when we’re sleep deprived.
+This inevitably leads to an increase in hunger, but even worse, it leads our bodies to crave unhealthy and fattening foods — those heavy on carbs and light on greens.
+In fact, people who run on four to five hours of sleep per night tend to eat 200-300 more calories per day.

 For men, sleep is an important regulator of hormones, most notably testosterone.
-Sleep deprived males can have the same virility and strength of a man 10 years their senior.
+Sleep-deprived males can have the same virility and strength as a man 10 years their senior.
 For women, a lack of sleep can lead to a significantly increased risk of breast cancer and drops in immune hormones.

+According to Walker, just introducing a single night of just four hours of sleep among a normal eight-hour sleep schedule, can bring about a 70 percent drop in natural cancer-killing cells, the immune assassins that target malignant carcinogens.
 Every day our bodies produce these cells and others to fend off disease and maintain our health, and while a cat nap might make you feel refreshed, it won’t make up for the loss of these cells.

 Sleep’s Importance in Learning and Memory

+While some have postulated that the dream state may play a role as a practicing mechanism for our daily life, no one is entirely sure of its function.
 However, it has been shown through EEG monitoring that when our brains learn, we essentially create basic algorithms in our head to remember or sequence that function.
-When we’re awake, initially that sequence is choppy, but through practice and repetition our brain smoothes out the kinks in between.
+When we’re awake, initially that sequence is choppy, but through practice and repetition, our brain smoothes out the kinks in between.

 And if you don’t get enough sleep, your mind will take those micro-naps on its own.
 Ever been in a room where the lights flicker so quickly that you’re unsure if they even flickered at all?
-Your brain does that when its tired.
+Your brain does that when it’s tired.
 It will fall asleep and wake up in an instant.
 And if you’re incredibly sleep deprived, the brain will get its dream sleep even if you’re awake.
 That’s why people who have been awake for too long begin to hallucinate – the brain pulls the veil of the dream state over waking reality.